TheWerou/PrimeNumberGenerator/README.md

 # PrimeNumberGenerator
-How to generate big primes code example
+Simple console aplication in which i show how to generate big primes using Miller-Rabin test

+Have fun